Mowje/hpka/README.md

 ### HPKA User registration

 When a user wants to register on the website using his public key, he appends the HPKA-Req (with ActionType == 0x01) and HPKA-Signature fields on a GET request on the website's home page.
-If the username is available, the server registers it and responds to the user with a "normal" reponse (status code = 200).
+If the username is available, the server registers it and responds to the user with a "normal" response (status code = 200).
 Otherwise it will return status code 445, with a HPKA-Error: 5

 If a user wants the server to generate a username for him, the username field from HPKA-Req should be left blank.